-BI110/CH110 Introduction to Nutrition for Non-Majors (3 cr.)
+Bl110 Introduction to Nutrition for Non-Majors (3 cr.)
 Introduces the science of nutrition; designed for the non-science major.
 Topics considered in the classroom and the laboratory include: making healthy food choices, using nutrition standards and guidelines, the chemical composition of food, how food is digested and absorbed, vitamins and minerals, weight control, eating disorders, fitness, world hunger, food safety, and nutrition throughout the life cycle.
 Objectives include: 1) to introduce the chemical basis of nutrition, how food is digested, absorbed, metabolized, and excreted; 2) to apply theoretical knowledge to changing life circumstances due to aging, disease, or the social environment; and 3) to give a broad overview of current issues in nutrition to help students develop an awareness of nutritional issues and problems.
-Co-requisite: BI110L.
+Co-requisite: Bl110L.

-BI110L/CH110L Introduction to Nutrition Lab for Non-Majors (1 cr.)
+BI110L Introduction to Nutrition Lab for Non-Majors (1 cr.)
 Lab for BI110.

-Bl200 Portfolio 1 (1 cr.)
+BI200 Portfolio 1 (1 cr.)
 This course guides students through the process of developing a portfolio that demonstrates their foundational competencies in life science subject matter knowledge, professional goal setting, data analysis, laboratory methods, aesthetics, writing, presenting, experiential learning and group interactions.
 Emphasis is placed on collecting and documenting artifacts for each competency and reflecting on their accomplishments, areas for improvement, and future plans.
 This course is the first in a three-course sequence.
-Prerequisite: CP105 plus 2 of the following courses with lab: B1103&B1103L, B1104&B1104L, B1105&B1105L.
+Prerequisite: CP105 plus 2 of the following courses: B1103, B1104, B1105.